int sqlite3_changes(sqlite3*); sqlite3_int64 sqlite3_changes64(sqlite3*);

-This function returns the number of rows modified, inserted or deleted by the most recently completed INSERT, UPDATE or DELETE statement on the database connection specified by the only parameter.
-Executing any other type of SQL statement does not modify the value returned by this function.
+These functions return the number of rows modified, inserted or deleted by the most recently completed INSERT, UPDATE or DELETE statement on the database connection specified by the only parameter.
+The two functions are identical except for the type of the return value and that if the number of rows modified by the most recent INSERT, UPDATE or DELETE is greater than the maximum value supported by type "int", then the return value of sqlite3_changes() is undefined.
+Executing any other type of SQL statement does not modify the value returned by these functions.

 Only changes made directly by the INSERT, UPDATE or DELETE statement are considered - auxiliary changes caused by triggers, foreign key actions or REPLACE constraint resolution are not counted.